igor47/blog/posts/recoolit-transfer-graph.md

 There are no international agreements or standards on how to quantify the impact of carbon credits.
 A few private organizations have stepped in to fill this gap, but their standards are not universally accepted.
 Finally, some of the largest private organizations -- known as registries -- have faced controversy.
-For instance, Verra, one of the largest registries, has been criticized for allowing carbon credits to be sold for projects that were already underway, and for projects that were not actually reducing emissions.
+For instance, Verra, one of the largest registries, [has been criticized](https://www.theguardian.com/environment/2023/jan/18/revealed-forest-carbon-offsets-biggest-provider-worthless-verra-aoe) for allowing carbon credits to be sold for projects that were already underway, and for projects that were not actually preventing warming.

-For these reasons, when we started Recoolit, we were determined to be as transparent as possible from day one.
+For these reasons, Recoolit's founder Louis was determined for the company to be as transparent as possible from day one.
 We collect detailed data on every step of our operational process.
-When you make a purchase, we show you all of the data we've collected that pertains to the mollecules that went into your purchase.
+When you make a purchase, we show you all of the data we've collected that pertains to the molecules that went into your purchase.
-Finally, we we show as much data as possible on [our public registry](https://registry.recoolit.com/registry), so that anyone can see exactly what we are doing.
+Finally, we show as much data as possible on [our public registry](https://registry.recoolit.com/registry), so that anyone can see exactly what we are doing.

 ## What Is Our Data?